corderogerardo/WebZKSpring/README.md

         - test

 ## Development Stage / Deployment to Heroku.

 At this point you already need to have installed and configured:

 - Restore the db.backup file to the PostgreSQL server instance.
 - Must have configured in the Build Path and added the "resource" folder in the "source" Option Tab.
 - Go to the Resource Folder in your EclipseJEE IDE, there are 4 .xml files in the resource folder.
 	- applicationContext_hib.xml: here is the sessionFactory bean, where you tell Hibernate what package to scan and look for the entities with the annotations, and some HibernateProperties that are useful.
 	- jdbc.properties: Here you have the jdbc configurations to conect to your local PostgreSQL, here you will need to change the database name, the username, the password if you set a password to PostgreSQL.
 	- springOrmContext.xml: springORM, Look in the DAO for the @Repository annotation and Service @Transaccional annotation.
-        Here is the important file that divide LOCAL FROM REMOTE, Development / Deployment.
+	- Here is the important file that divide LOCAL FROM REMOTE, Development / Deployment.
-        ###     1. Local / Development - 2.
+	- ###     1.
+Local / Development - 2.
 Remote / Deployment
-            - applicationContext.xml: Here are sections
+	- - applicationContext.xml:
 ```
 <?xml version="1.0" encoding="UTF-8"?>
 <beans xmlns="http://www.springframework.org/schema/beans"